welpo/tabi/content/blog/mastering-tabi-settings/index.md

   section_path = ["blog/", "notes/", "path-three/"]
   ```

+**Notes**:

-**Note**: the Archive page will only list posts that have a date in their front matter.
+- the Archive page will only list posts that have a date in their front matter.
+- Post sorting is determined by the `sort_by` variable of the sections you are archiving.
+This demo uses `sort_by = "date"` set in the `blog/_index.md`.

 ### Tags